 The Group currently derives a substantial portion of its turnover from telecommunications service providers and SIM card vendors in Hong Kong, Macau and the PRC.
-Demand for the products and services of the Group depends on the level of activities in the telecommunications industry in Hong Kong, Macau and the PRC and market competition.
+Demand for the services of the Group depends on the level of activities in the telecommunications industry in Hong Kong, Macau and the PRC and market competition.
+Any trend towards an increase in competition in the telecommunications industry in Hong Kong, Macau and the PRC and market competition.
 Any trend towards an increase in competition in the telecommunications industry in Hong Kong, Macau and the PRC, particularly amongst the telecommunications service providers which are the Group's direct and indirect customers, may put downward pressure on prices for their products and services, and consequently on their turnover.
 Should this happen, these telecommunications service providers may reduce purchase orders for SIM cards and attempt to maintain their profit margins by reducing their costs, including the CRM outsourcing fee they are willing to pay to the Group.